What is a contraceptive injection?

 Unlike the implant, the injection is in liquid form and therefore cannot be removed after it is inserted.
 If you experience side effects or you would like to become fertile again, you will have to wait for the injection to wear off.

 How much does it cost and how do I get the contraceptive injection in Malta?

 In Malta the Depo-Provera, which is an injection that lasts for 13 weeks, costs around EUR 50.
-This does not include doctors' fees and clinic fees.
+This injection needs to be administered by a doctor, so you will also need to pay doctor's fees and clinic fees.

 You can have the contraceptive injection at private gynaecology clinics, such as St James Hospital.
 Not every gynaecologist does contraceptive injections, so be sure to check with them before you book your appointment.
 Unfortunately, the contraceptive injection is not available on the public health service, and has to be paid for privately.